chriswtodd/MicroOptimisations/MicroOptimisations/CpuCaching/README.md

 | Size512  |  1,996.5 μs |   781.9 μs |   121.00 μs |  0.06 |    0.00 |
 | Size1024 |    788.3 μs |   324.1 μs |    84.16 μs |  0.02 |    0.00 |

+Caches are made up of cache lines, and these lines are particular sizes (usually 64 bytes).
+When information is read from main memory, they are read 64 bytes at a time and written to cache lines for faster access if a re-read is needed or continuous bits of data might be related.

-Cache lines are populated at particular sizes depending on the cache level.
-From above, we see a drop in mean operation time at Size16 (or 16 ints), and can therefore derive the cache line sizes in this machine: 4 * 16 = 64 bytes.
+Following the numbers from above, we see a drop in mean operation time at Size16 (or 16 ints), and can therefore derive the cache line sizes in this machine: 4 * 16 = 64 bytes, as claimed.

 ## CPU False Sharing

+When information changes within a single cache line, the whole line is invalidated.
+When we modify a value within a single cache line, *we invalidate the whole line*.
+When we modify an element, we need to expel the cache and refresh the whole line.